EPCCed/GASNet-AM-benchmarks/README.md

 # GASNet configurations

-All GASNet-configurations were compiled with the compile-flag '-fPIC'.
+All GASNet-configurations were compiled with a gcc-compiler and the compile-flag '-fPIC'.
 During all runs the variable GASNET_MPI_THREAD=SERIALIZED was set.

 ## ARCHER